kellertobs/pantarhei/README.md

 # pantarhei
-pantarhei | numerical model of multi-phase flow
+A numerical model of the fluid mechanics of n-phase magma mixtures across phase fraction.